 NSPIRE is also being updated using data gathered from a concurrent demonstration that HUD is conducting for the Housing Choice Voucher program.
 Both demonstrations reflect HUD’s congressional mandate to implement a single inspection protocol for public housing and voucher units.
 Under NSPIRE, HUD plans to leverage inspection data, lessons learned, and stakeholder feedback to update standards and scoring at least every three years.

 NSPIRE makes key improvements to inspections to increase their objectivity, accuracy, and consistency.
-Under NSPIRE, inspections are based on Critical to Quality, or CTQ, indicators to ensure deficiencies cited by inspectors accurately reflect substandard conditions within a property.
+Under NSPIRE, inspections are based on deficiency indicators to ensure deficiencies cited by inspectors accurately reflect substandard conditions within a property.
 Each inspection standard is supported by a rationale, which is a clear and concise explanation of the potential risk a defect presents.